cirruselli/Data-Centric-Development-Milestone-Project/TESTING.md

 **Returning Visitor Goals**
 1. As a Returning Visitor, I want to be able to search the site
     i.
-At the moment there is a search-bar on the "offspring A-I" page where you can search the information about the offsprings.
+At the moment there is a search-bar on the "offsprings" page where you can search the information about the offsprings.

 2. As a Returning Visitor, I want to be able to follow the stallions
     i.
 This is possbile on the homepage where statistics over how many offsprings each stallion has is represented with percentage.